Tantrum: Intellectual and developmental disorders

-Some people who have developmental disorders such as autism, Asperger syndrome, ADHD, and intellectual disability or even a developmental disability, could be more vulnerable to tantrums than others, although anyone experiencing brain damage (temporary or permanent) can suffer from tantrums.
-Anyone may be prone to tantrums once in a while, regardless of gender or age.
-However, a meltdown due to sensory overload (which even non-autistic children can experience) is not the same as a temper tantrum.
+Anyone may be prone to tantrums once in a while, regardless of gender or age, however tantrums may be more frequent in people with an intellectual disability or experiencing brain damage (temporary or permanent).

+Meltdowns

+While the outward behavior of a tantrum and a meltdown (including an Autistic meltdown) may be similar, meltdowns are generally the result of sensory overload rather than goal-oriented behaviour, and are outside of the control of the individual experiencing them.
+Applying common strategies for dealing with tantrums in children when a child is experiencing a meltdown is ineffective and can worsen the distress of the child.

 Aberrations

 Freud considered that the Wolf Man's development of temper tantrums was connected with his seduction by his sister: he became "discontented, irritable and violent, took offence on every possible occasion, and then flew into a rage and screamed like a savage".
 Freud linked the tantrums to an unconscious need for punishment driven by feelings of guilt—something which he thought could be generalised to many other cases of childhood tantrums.

 Heinz Kohut contended that tantrums were rages of anger, caused by the thwarting of the infant's grandiose-exhibitionist core.
 The blow to the inflated self-image, when a child's wishes are (however justifiably) refused, creates fury because it strikes at the feeling of omnipotence.

 Jealousy over the birth of a sibling, and resulting aggression, may also provoke negativistic tantrums, as the effort at controlling the feelings overloads the child's system of self-regulation.